freddiehaddad/oxidized/docs/ARCHITECTURE.md

 - Ex commands and settings
   - utils/command.rs implements :w, :q, :bd, :e, :ls, split/vsplit/close, etc.

+## Buffer Lifecycle and MRU Fallback

+- Editor tracks last_buffer_id as a simple MRU hint.
+When closing the current buffer via :bd (or :bd!), Editor:
+  - Validates modified state unless forced.
+  - Removes the buffer from the collection.
+  - Chooses a fallback buffer: most-recently-used if available; otherwise the lowest-id remaining; if none remain, creates an empty buffer.
+  - Retargets all windows that were showing the closed buffer to the fallback, synchronizing window cursors from buffer state.
+  - Requests visible-lines highlighting and a redraw, so the UI updates immediately.

   - :set toggles and queries are ephemeral (session-only). :setp persists to editor.toml.
 Both feed into Editor’s config and update UI and behavior at runtime.